Minolta made a wide variety of manual-focusing, 35mm film, SLR cameras starting in 1958 -- possibly more models

 (1979) Less expensive version of the XD-11.
 It still has both aperture and shutter-preferred automation, but has less information in the viewfinder, among other feature changes.

-(1979) The change on the XD-11 (model c) is that the 1/125 shutter speed is now marked in green to use with the shutter-preferred automatic exposure mode.
+(1979) The change on the XD-11 (model c) is that the 1/125 shutter speed is now marked in green to use with the shutter-preferred automatic exposure mode -- which has a green "S".
 All other speeds (except X) are still in white.

 European version of the XD-11 (model c)